Govind Singh Dotasra

-Govind Singh Dotasra (born 1 October 1964) is the president of Rajasthan Pradesh Congress Committee.
+Govind Singh Dotasra (born 1 October 1964) is an Indian politician.
+He is the president of Rajasthan Pradesh Congress Committee.
 He was appointed Minister of State for primary and secondary education (Independent Charge), Tourism and Devasthan in 2018 Government of Rajasthan.
-Later on 20th November 2021 he resigned from his ministry post respecting Party's one man one post policy.
+Later on 20 November 2021 he resigned from his ministry post respecting Party's one man one post policy.
 He is a member of 15th Rajasthan Legislative Assembly and a former chief whip of the Indian National Congress party in that Assembly.
-He is representing the Laxmangarh constituency of Sikar district of Rajasthan since 2008 and has been a member of the INC since 1981.
+He is representing the Lachhmangarh constituency of Sikar district of Rajasthan since 2008 and has been a member of the INC since 1981.

 Dotasra was appointed chairman of media and communication committee ahead of 2018 Rajasthan polls on 5 October 2018.
 He served as vice president of Rajasthan Pradesh Congress Committee from 2014 to 2020 and president of District Congress Committee, Sikar, for 7 years (July 2011 to May 2018).